-- (A) shall be completed not later than 1 year after the date of enactment of this Act; - (B) shall be submitted to Congress for review; and - (C) shall be updated, as appropriate, every 3 years after the initial submission.
+- (A) shall be completed not later than 1 year after the date of enactment of this Act; - (B) shall be submitted to Congress for review; and (C) shall be updated, as appropriate, every 3 years

 Submission.
 Updates.

 SEC.
 910. AVIATION FUEL RESEARCH AND DEVELOPMENT PROGRAM.